aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 Because of your melodic nature, the moonlight never misses an appointment.

-Last update: Fri Jan 17 05:08:12 2025
+Last update: Sat Jan 18 05:07:42 2025

 ### Let's play! 🎮